15+ Environmental Charities In The UK To Support Today

 FareShare

-FareShare is a charity network established in 1994, which aims to tackle hunger and reduce food waste in the United Kingdom.
+FareShare is a charity network established in 1994, which aims to tackle hunger and reduce food waste in the UK.
 Each week alone FareShare provides enough food to create almost a million meals for vulnerable people.

-Not only does this help tackle food poverty, but it also diverts surplus food from landfill.
-This is a key step in fighting climate change, as food sent to landfill rots and produces methane gas, a greenhouse gas with 21 times more warming potential than carbon dioxide.
+Not only does this help tackle food poverty, but it also diverts surplus food from landfill – a key step in fighting climate change.
+This is because food sent to landfill rots and produces methane gas.
+Methane is a greenhouse gas with 21 times more warming potential than carbon dioxide.

 RSPB